javalsai/lidm/README.md

 # Installation

-Check the [installation guide](./INSTALL.md) to use your prefered installation source.
+Check the [installation guide](./INSTALL.md) to use your preferred installation source.

 # Configuring